Isaiah Chapter 63 Summary

 Discussion Questions for Isaiah, Chapter 63

-2. Amid this indictment against the people of Edom, Isaiah writes the answer to the question, “Who is this...?”
+- Amid this indictment against the people of Edom, Isaiah writes the answer to the question, “Who is this...?”
 The answer is put in direct quotes and says, “It is I who speak in righteousness, mighty to save.”
 Why is God described in this way when He seems to be in the process of destroying and bringing this fierce judgment against them?
-What does this say of the character of God?
+What does this say about the character of God?

-8. What did it mean for the LORD God to be the “Father” of the Israelites?
+- What did it mean for the LORD God to be the “Father” of the Israelites?
 What does it mean for God to be your Father?

 Key Words/Phrase